 Diagnosis of Neuropathic Pain

 Neuropathic pain is suggested by its typical symptoms when nerve injury is known or suspected.
-The cause (eg, amputation, diabetes) may be readily apparent.
-If not, the diagnosis often can be assumed based on the description.
+The cause (eg, amputation, diabetes, compression) may be readily apparent.
+If not, the diagnosis is often assumed based on the description of the symptoms; however, those descriptors (eg, burning) are neither sensitive nor specific for neuropathic pain.
+Thus, additional evaluation, including neurologic examination and electrophysiologic studies, are useful to confirm the diagnosis and to identify the injured nerve.
 Pain that is ameliorated by sympathetic nerve block is sympathetically maintained pain.

 Treatment of Neuropathic Pain

-Multimodal therapy (eg, psychologic treatments, physical methods, antidepressants or antiseizure drugs, neuromodulation, sometimes surgery)
+Multimodal therapy (eg, physical methods, antidepressants, antiseizure drugs, psychotherapeutic methods, neuromodulation, sometimes surgery)

 Neuromodulation Neuromodulation Nonopioid and opioid analgesics are the main drugs used to treat pain.
 Antidepressants, antiseizure drugs, and other central nervous system (CNS)–active drugs may also be used for chronic or... read more (spinal cord or peripheral nerve stimulation) is particularly effective for neuropathic pain.

 Opioid analgesics Opioid Analgesics Nonopioid and opioid analgesics are the main drugs used to treat pain.
-Antidepressants, antiseizure drugs, and other central nervous system (CNS)–active drugs may also be used for chronic or... read more can provide some relief but are generally less effective than for acute nociceptive pain; adverse effects may prevent adequate analgesia.
+Antidepressants, antiseizure drugs, and other central nervous system (CNS)–active drugs may also be used for chronic or... read more can provide some relief but are generally less effective than for acute nociceptive pain and are associated with risk of dependence; adverse effects may prevent adequate analgesia.

 Topical drugs and a lidocaine-containing patch may be effective for peripheral syndromes.